Vanguard TV-2

 Vanguard TV-2 lifted off on 23 October 1957 from Cape Canaveral from launch pad LC-18A.
 Launch pad 18A was an older Viking launch stand that was shipped from White Sands Missile Range for use at the Cape Canaveral.
 Pad 18A was also used on Vanguard TV-0 and TV-1.
 The goal of TV-2 was to test the final Vanguard first stage, as well as to test the retrorocket system of stage two and spin-up of stage three.
 Also new to test on TV-2 flight was a super high frequency (SHF) C-band radio beacon on the rocket and ground tracking radar gear, used to track proper propulsion and trajectory.
 The telemetry was picked up at the Air Force Missile Test Center's (AFMTC) tracking station.

 Vanguard TV-2 was successful, the three stage rocket achieved an altitude of 175 km, a down range of 539 km, and a top speed of 6840 km/h.
 TV-2 landed in the Atlantic Ocean.
 First and second stage separated on time, all controls and tracking worked.
 The only problems TV-2 had were on the ground getting ready for the flight as there were many delays.
 TV-2 was shipped to the Cape not working (agreed and known by all parties).
 It took from early June to late October in 1957 at the Cape to work out all the problems that were not fixed in the manufacturing.
-For contrast TV-1 arrived at the cape in February 1956 and lifted off in early May 1956.
+For contrast, TV-1 arrived at the cape in February 1957 and lifted off on 1 May 1957.
 The delay of TV-2 along with the failure of TV-3, put the United States behind in the Space Race.
 On 4 October 1957, 19 days before TV-2's lift off, a Soviet Union Sputnik rocket was used to perform the world's first satellite launch, taking away some of the joy of TV-2's success.